Taylor Peak B

-The trail up to Andrews Glacier and Pass is another well-marked and maintained trail, but early in the season, you may begin to run into some snow once you get into the highest trees and the upper basin.
+The .9 mile trail up to Andrews Glacier and Pass is another well-marked and maintained trail, but early in the season, you may begin to run into some snow once you get into the highest trees and the upper basin.
 A sign post pointing the way was nearly buried in the deep snow when we did this in mid-July.
 Footprints of other hikers assured us of the best route.
 Just above the last main group of trees, a valley comes in from the south identified as “The Gash” on the survey map.
 At the head of The Gash is “The Sharkstooth,” a highly pointed and technical looking spire visible from the Sky Pond side, but more impressive from the trail to Andrews Tarn.
 The trail then climbs steeply up 400 feet to the Andrews Tarn, a nice little lake really, and the Andrews Glacier that flows directly into the lake.
 This so-called glacier is mostly a large snowfield that rises almost another six hundred feet to Andrews Pass.
 A well-worn path will typically lead up the glacier, which we never found too steep, however an ice axe is nice to have, especially for the descent back down.
 By the time we arrived at Andrews Pass, three hours had elapsed since leaving the TH.

 Links to other information, routes & trip reports for this peak that may be helpful.

 "A man does not climb a mountain without bringing some of it away with him, and leaving something of himself upon it."
 Martin Conway, 1st Baron Conway of Allington